Section 3.01 Campus Solicitation

 For approval requests, please email the poster as a PNG or JPG file format to email@example.com with the email subject “Poster Approval Request”.

 Fliers/posters denied approval due to minor error or failure to follow policy will be returned to the student/organization/submission owner.
-Any dispute regarding a denial will be handled by the Student Experience and Enrollment Office.
+Any dispute regarding a denial will be handled by the Student Affairs Office.

 How do I make copies and/or get my flier/poster printed?

 Printing or copying of fliers/posters may be done through the Doane Service Center located in Perry Memorial Campus Center, lower level.
 An active Doane budget code will need to be provided or a cash/monetary charge will be collected prior to printing.

 Anyone printing large fliers/posters should contact the Doane Service Bureau at firstname.lastname@example.org or by calling 402-826-8316 for pricing and project completion.

 Fliers/posters should only be placed on existing bulletin boards or strips, kiosks, and other designated posting areas.
 No flier/poster should be placed on doors, windows, bathroom stalls, or painted surfaces.

 Residence Hall Community Directors will determine the posting areas for their individual residence halls and building supervisors will be responsible for posting placements in their respective buildings.